CAPK Program and Service Updates COVID-19

 Head Start/Early Head Start/State Child Care facilities:

-Shafter Youth Center: Shafter Youth Center’s afterschool program remains open from 1-5 p.m.
-There are a maximum of 35 students in the program, children are separated into groups of 10 or fewer in one room and six-foot social distancing is being maintained to ensure the safety of the families we serve.
+Shafter Youth Center: Shafter Youth Center’s summer program is open from 8 a.m.-5 p.m.
+There is a maximum of 18 students in the program, children are separated into groups of 10 or fewer in one room and six-foot social distancing is being maintained to ensure the safety of the families we serve.
+Additional youths wanting to join the program must be added to the waiting list.
+The Center will serve Shafter families of essential workers as a priority.

 CAPK Food Bank: The Community Action Partnership of Kern Food Bank remains open and is working hard to make sure food is available to families in need during this unprecedented time.
 Demand is high for Food Bank resources so financial donations are needed.
 Visit capk.org and click on the Donate Here button to help.